 We calculate crude partnership acquisition and dissolution rates and consider the impact of ART on five outcomes.

 Partner acquisition: Participants were considered at risk of acquiring a new partner from study enrolment and censored at last study visit.
-In a few instances, participants reported getting back together during follow-up with the person they had reported as their most recent but not ongoing partnership at enrolment.
-A few other participants reported a new partner but they never became sexually active with them.
-These were not considered new acquisitions in the analysis.

 Partnership dissolution: All ongoing partnerships at enrolment and new partnerships were considered at risk of dissolution from the enrolment date and reported date of relationship start respectively.
-Dissolution date was calculated as the date of last sex prior to break up if the participant reported sex with this partner since prior visit, or the date of the previous visit if this partnership was reported as ongoing at the previous visit and there had been no sex within this partnership between the last visit and break-up.
+Dissolution date was calculated as the date of last sex prior to break up if the participant reported sex with this partner since prior visit, or the date of the previous visit if this partnership was reported as ongoing at the previous visit and there had been no sex within this partnership between the previous visit and break-up.

-Frequency of sexual activity in the last month: The question ‘How many times have you had sexual intercourse with this partner in the last month?’ was asked for each partner reported at a study visit.
+Frequency of sexual activity in the last month: The question ‘How many times have you had sexual intercourse with this partner in the last month?’ was asked for each partner.

-Sexual activity in the last month: The frequency of sexual activity in the last month response was also coded into a binary indicator representing sex in the last month Yes (1) vs No (0).
+Sexual activity in the last month: The frequency of sexual activity in the last month response was coded into a binary indicator representing sex in the last month: Yes (1) vs No (0).

-Unprotected sex in the last month: Among those who were sexually active in the last month, the question ‘On how many of these occasions did you and your partner use condoms throughout?’ was asked.
-A binary indicator that is 0 if condom was used in all reported sexual acts and 1 otherwise, was created to represent unprotected sex in last month.
+Unprotected sex in the last month: Those who were sexually active in the last month, were asked ‘On how many of these occasions did you and your partner use condoms throughout?’ was asked.
+A binary indicator represented unprotected sex in last month (1) vs condoms were used in all reported sex acts (0).

 Statistical analyses

 R version 3.1.3 was used for all analyses [22].
 Partnership acquisition and dissolution rates were calculated using the R package ‘epicalc’[23].
 The `survival’ and `coxme’ R packages [24, 25] were used to fit multivariable Cox regression models [26, 27] with and without frailties, and to test the proportional hazards assumption.
 For the acquisition model, we used a counting process formulation extension of the Cox model by Andersen and Gill [28] to incorporate all acquisitions observed during follow-up including repeated events within an individual.
-The time at risk for each individual is calculated as time since enrolment or last event, breaking any subject with multiple events into multiple intervals of risk.
+The time at risk for each individual is calculated as time since enrolment or last event, breaking the total time at risk for any individual with multiple events into multiple intervals of risk.
 For dissolution, one record per partnership was used, allowing partnership level covariates to vary between partnerships for a participant.
 Initially, Cox PH models with frailties were fitted to allow for individual random effects.
-However the variance of frailties was not statistically significant and a robust variance (WLW estimator, [29]) was used instead to account for clustering within individuals.
+However, the variance of frailties was not statistically significant and a robust variance (WLW estimator, [29]) was used instead to account for clustering within individuals.